Suicide Squad: Kill the Justice League

 Suicide Squad: Kill the Justice League is a 2024 action-adventure shooter game developed by Rocksteady Studios and published by Warner Bros.
 Games.
-Based on the DC Comics team Suicide Squad, it is a spin-off of the Batman: Arkham series, and a follow-up to Batman: Arkham Knight (2015).
-Set five years after the events of Arkham Knight, the game's storyline follows the titular supervillain team, who are assembled by Amanda Waller and sent to Metropolis to stop the alien invader Brainiac and kill the members of the Justice League who have become brainwashed by him.

-Suicide Squad: Kill the Justice League is presented from a third-person perspective and its open world design allows players, either individually or cooperatively, to freely roam Metropolis.
-The game was announced in August 2020 and was scheduled to be released in 2022, but was delayed multiple times.
-It had an early access period for owners of the deluxe edition that began on January 29, 2024.
+Based on the DC Comics team, the Suicide Squad, it is a spin-off of the Batman: Arkham series and a follow-up to Batman: Arkham Knight (2015).
+Set five years after the events of Arkham Knight, the game's storyline follows the titular supervillain team, who are assembled by Amanda Waller and sent to Metropolis to stop the alien invader Brainiac and kill the members of the Justice League who have been brainwashed by him.
+The game is presented from a third-person perspective, and its open world design allows players, either individually or cooperatively, to freely roam Metropolis.

-Kill the Justice League was released for PlayStation 5, Windows, and Xbox Series X/S on February 2, 2024.
-The game received mixed reviews from critics, who praised its campaign's story and gameplay, but criticized its repetition and live service elements.
-The game failed to meet the sales expectations of Warner Bros.
+The game was announced in August 2020 and was scheduled to release in 2022, but was delayed multiple times.
+It had an early access period for owners of the deluxe edition that began on January 29, 2024, before releasing worldwide on February 2 for the PlayStation 5, Windows, and Xbox Series X/S. The game received mixed reviews from critics, who praised its narrative and gameplay, but criticized its repetition and live service elements.
+Kill the Justice League failed to meet the sales expectations of Warner Bros.
 Games.
 Rocksteady ended support for the game in January 2025 following the final post-launch story update.

 Gameplay

 Suicide Squad: Kill the Justice League is an action-adventure game set in an open world based in Metropolis.
 Players control the Suicide Squad, which features a total of eight playable characters, including the four initial members, Deadshot, Harley Quinn, Captain Boomerang, and King Shark, and the post-launch additions of the Joker, Mrs. Freeze, Lawless, and Deathstroke.
 While it can be played solo, the game features a four-player cooperative multiplayer mode.
-When played solo, players can switch between characters at will, while the other characters are controlled by the AI.
+When played solo, players can switch between characters at will, while the other characters are controlled by the game's AI.

 Each character has access to three weapon classes, with each class being shared by multiple characters.
 Each character has a unique melee combat style and traversal method, such as Harley Quinn who uses a bludgeon and travels using Batman's grapple gun.
 A skill tree progression system is included, allowing players to re-spec into different skills at any point throughout the game for different build experimentation.
 Post-launch content was released in the form of "seasons", with frequent free content updates featuring new locations, activities and playable characters.